 In Switzerland, the SIA 112/2 of 2016 created a guideline for sustainable civil engineering and infrastructure construction.
 In Germany, however, there has been no corresponding directive so far.

-Against this background, the Water Resarch Network Baden-Württemberg, together with Prof. Elke Petersson and Dr. Sonja Cypra from Karlsruhe University of Applied Sciences, will organize a one-day workshop.
-The aim is to identify research questions and cooperation opportunities in this area for the water sector and to agree on first working steps for their processing.
-In this context, a keynote speech in the form of a project-related experience report from Switzerland on the application of SIA 112/2 is planned.
-Following this, relevant questions will be collected in the form of an open space.
-In the afternoon, a selection of these will be intensified in group workshops and concretized in the direction of research projects.
+Against this background, the Water Resarch Network Baden-Württemberg, together with Prof. Elke Petersson and Dr. Sonja Cypra from Karlsruhe University of Applied Sciences, organized a one-day workshop.
+The aim was to identify research questions and cooperation opportunities in this area for the water sector and to agree on first working steps for their processing.
+In this context, a keynote speech in the form of a project-related experience report from Switzerland on the application of SIA 112/2 was held.
+Following this, relevant questions were collected in the form of an open space.
+In the afternoon, a selection of these was intensified in group workshops and concretized in the direction of research projects.

 Image Credits: dam of Schwarzenbachtalsperre, lockage Neckarsteinach, clarifier of the sewage treatment plant Mannheim, combined sewer overflow basin of the sewage treatment plant Neureut, redeveloplemt of a sewerage system (from left to right).